janrihamasek/mosaic/mosaic_project_current_state.md

 ### Weaknesses
 - **Limited Frontend Test Coverage:** Reliance on manual testing increases regression risk, especially with the growing component surface.
 - **SQLite Concurrency Constraints:** The single-file database works for prototypes but will bottleneck under higher concurrency without migration planning.
-- **Analytics UX Gaps:** The stats view lacks loaders consistent with other screens and could benefit from richer visualisations (charts, trend lines).
+- **Analytics Accessibility Gaps:** The new stats widgets lack dedicated accessible descriptions and keyboard interactions for charts, leaving screen-reader support incomplete.
 - **Documentation Duplication:** API docs live in Markdown, but there is no generated schema or OpenAPI spec to keep backend and frontend fully synchronised.

 ### Recommendations
 1. **Testing Investment:** Introduce Jest + React Testing Library to cover form validation, global error handling, and Redux thunks.
 Pair with Cypress (or Playwright) smoke tests for mission-critical flows.
 2. **Database Evolution:** Prepare a migration plan (Flask-Migrate scripts, staging environment) for moving to PostgreSQL as data volume grows.
 Define archival strategies for `entries`.
-3. **Analytics Expansion:** Add richer visualisations (e.g., charts via Recharts or Victory) and extend stats endpoints to return rolling averages, streak data, and anomaly detection metrics.
+3. **Analytics Expansion:** Layer accessibility metadata onto the new widgets, explore predictive/compare-to-target metrics, and consider chart libraries for maintainable rendering and tooltips.
 4. **Mobile & Accessibility Enhancements:** Introduce responsive breakpoints, keyboard shortcuts, and screen reader audits to broaden usability.
 5. **DevEx Improvements:** Add linting (ESLint, Prettier) and TypeScript migration roadmap to improve developer ergonomics and catch issues earlier.
 6. **Integration Roadmap:** Design interfaces for wearable or external data ingestion, potentially via scheduled imports plus extended CSV schema support.